-We have 8 NPC chapters and 2 associate chapters.
+We have 8 National Panhellenic Conference (NPC) chapters and 2 associate chapters.
 The associate chapters do not participate in Formal Recruitment, as they hold their own recruitment events later in the semester.
 More information on each of these chapters can be found under the "Chapters" tab on this website.

 What is Formal Recruitment?

 Formal Recruitment is the process in which women contemplating joining a sorority have the opportunity to learn more about different chapters on campus.
 The week begins with a kickoff event where you will meet other PNMs, as well as your Recruitment Counselors for the week.
 Kickoff is followed by 4 days of formal recruitment during which women will have the opportunity to meet women from each of the 8 NPC chapters.
 Formal Recruitment leads up to Bid Day, the final day of recruitment on which a woman may receive an invitation to join a certain chapter.

 If I decide to go through Formal Recruitment, will I have anyone to help me through the process?

 Yes.
 Every PNM will have two Recruitment Counselors leading their group throughout the week.
 Recruitment Counselors are sorority women who have been trained and have temporarily disaffiliated (separated themselves from their own chapters) in the interest of helping PNMs make well-informed and unbiased decisions during Recruitment.

 If I go through Formal Recruitment, am I required to join a sorority?

 No. Going through Formal Recruitment does not involve any sort of commitment to joining a sorority.
 You may withdraw from Recruitment at any time.